 We all have parts of our jobs that we don’t exactly enjoy.
 If your office culture is such that no one leaves their desk for lunch, you might get some negative feedback from your boss for taking off every day.
 You can make it work for you, though, and keep your job (and your boss’ approval).
 Mention to your boss that you have some brainstorming to do or client phone calls to make, and that you find you think better when you get some fresh air and are away from the hustle and bustle of the office environment.
 Say you would like to take at least half an hour as your lunch break every day.
 You can prove that it’s worth it when you show them everything you’ve accomplished.
 The proof is in the pudding, as they say.
 If your boss is still unconvinced, then offer to help them out: you can stay at work half an hour later, for example, and assist them on an important project.

-See Also: How to Make the Most of Your Lunch Break
+See Also: How to Keep Fit During Your Lunch Break

 If you’ve been telling yourself you have way too much work to take a lunch break, it’s time to change.
 Now that you know why you should always take your lunch hour, you have no excuses left.
 You’ll be happier, more productive, more focused, healthier, and more creative.
 Doesn’t that sound awesome?